 Our common stock is listed on the New York Stock Exchange under the symbol "TCAP."
-On October 17, 2011, the last reported sale price of our common stock on the New York Stock Exchange was \$15.82 per share and our net asset value on June 30, 2011 was \$13.79 per share.
+On September 2, 2011, the last reported sale price of our common stock on the New York Stock Exchange was \$17.04 per share and our net asset value on June 30, 2011 was \$13.79 per share.

-Investing in our securities is speculative and involves numerous risks, and you could lose your entire investment if any of the risks occur.
+Investing in our securities is speculative and involves numerous risks, and you could lose your entire investment if any of the risks occurs.
 Among these risks is the risk associated with leverage and dilution.
 For more information regarding these risks, please see "Risk Factors" beginning on page 21.

-The Securities and Exchange Commission has not approved or disapproved of these securities or determined if this prospectus is truthful or complete.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.